wesleyaou/UC-auto-checkin/README.md

 To integrate this script into IFTTT and allow it to trigger other automation services, you will need to setup the Webhooks service and get your key.
 Go to (<https://ifttt.com>) and sign in.
-Create an applet, using Webhooks as the trigger (Select the "Receive a web request" option) After you create your applet, click your profile icon in the top-right corner, go to "My Services" and select "Webhooks".
+Create an applet, using Webhooks as the trigger (Select the "Receive a web request" option) When asked for the Event Name, enter "UC-auto-checkin" After you create your applet, click your profile icon in the top-right corner, go to "My Services" and select "Webhooks".
 Click "Documentation".
 Your key will be at the top of the page.